 PIF's main objective is to promote sustainable economic growth and private sector development in Palestine.
+As a development-centric fund, PIF seeks to maximize impact through investing in strategic projects in under-developed sectors, all while achieving sustainable returns.

-This objective has guided PIF's investment strategy; PIF invests most of its assets domestically, in the vital sectors of Palestinian economy including: small and medium enterprises sector, real estate and tourism sector, infrastructure sector, energy sector and the local capital market.
+This objective has guided PIF's investment strategy, according to which PIF invests the majority of its assets domestically in strategic projects in vital sectors of the Palestinian economy including; renewable energy, agriculture and agrobusiness, infrastructure, real estate, technology, and entrepreneurship and the capital market in Palestine.

-PIF's foreign asset portfolio is composed of highly liquid capital markets investments that are managed professionally with the goal of maximising return while maintaining minimum risk.
+PIF's foreign asset portfolio is composed of highly liquid capital markets investments that are managed professionally with the goal of maximizing return while maintaining minimum risk.

-This objective is publicly disclosed in PIF's annual reports and website.
+PIF strategy is approved by the Board of Directors and is publicly disclosed in PIF's annual reports and website.